On November 30th, 2021,

 Only in Hokkaido can you see these unique animals without spending days travelling into the remote wilderness.
 Here in Hokkaido, you can retire to an onsen hot-spring after watching the giant Blakiston’s Fish Owl outside your hotel.

-The Brown Bear, or Higuma, is one of the largest Brown Bears.
+The Brown Bear, or Higuma in Japanese, is one of the world's largest Brown Bears.
 Adult males weigh over 200kg.
 They are larger than the black bears found elsewhere in Japan.

-Some fear the Higuma; there have been attacks on humans in the past.
-However, Higuma are more likely to be found dining on wild plants or berries than hikers.
+Some fear Higuma, and that fear is not entirely unfounded - rare attacks on humans do occur.
+However, Higuma are much more likely to be found dining on wild plants or berries than on hikers.
+In fact, the rate of attacks on humans is extremely low!
 With simple precautions to avoid startling them, I believe we can safely coexist.

 Where are the bears in Hokkaido?

-The Higuma lives throughout the island of Hokkaido.
-Bear sightings are especially common in the Shiretoko National Park and Kogen Numa, in the east of the Daisetsuzan National Park.
+Higuma live throughout the island of Hokkaido.
+Bear sightings are especially common in Shiretoko National Park and at Kogen Numa, in the eastern part of Daisetsuzan National Park.

 Top tips for spotting a bear in the wild in Hokkaido

-See the Northern Pika at Mt.
-Hakuunzan in Daisetsu National Park
+See Northern Pika at Mt.
+Hakuunzan in Daisetsuzan National Park

 The Japanese name for the Northern Pika, Nakiusagi, means “crying rabbit” and it is the squeaky cries amongst the rocks that give away the presence of these cute little pika.

-The northern pika is thought to have come to Hokkaido from Siberia during the last ice age.
-Once the ice melted, they were cut off from their relatives and made their home on a few of Hokkaido’s rocky mountains.
+The Northern Pika is thought to have come to Hokkaido from Siberia during the last ice age.
+Once the sea levels rose again, they were cut off from their relatives and have pushed higher and higher into Hokkaido’s rocky mountains as temperatures have increased.

 The hike itself is one of my favourite routes in Hokkaido, climbing through the old forest above Lake Shikaribetsu.
 But the highlight is at the rocky summit.
 Crossing the boulder field, I pause and listen for the telltale “Kitz” cries.
 Once I hear them, I know I will eventually spot a fluffy Nakiusagi perched on a rock.